Bienvenidos/Welcome

 Size: 12" x 12" digital print on aluminum panel

-Carlos Garcia during the Covid19 lockdown.
+Carlos Garcia during the COVID-19 quarantine.

 I attribute the shaping of my identity to my parents who first defined me as a "Mexican" and who later taught me to say "American" whenever we crossed the U.S. border.
 I recall that I was only 5 years old and I learned quickly that it was very important to answer the question properly whenever I was asked my citizenship.
-For example: children don’t always understand why they are told to do certain things, they just do it because if they don’t there could be consequences.

-Titled: Life in the 50s
+Titled: Life in the 50s Collection Photo

-Medium: Screen Shot from Glass Houses Website
+Medium: Screen image from Glass Houses Website

 Date: Resuse of family photo from 1950s

-Title: Beatles & Me
+Title: The Beatles & Me

 Medium: Silver Gelatin Print